tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 smaller\_num("5", "5") ➞ "5"

 Notas: Numbers will be represented as
-Tema: strings, and your output should also be a string.
+Tema: cadenas, and your output should also be a string.
 If both numbers tie, return either number.
 Numbers will be positive.
 Bonus: See if yo …

 Tema: lenguaje\_fundamentos

-Tema: strings
+Tema: cadenas

 Dificultad: Muy Fácil